Home Buying Guide

 Your Offer Is Accepted

-Let your Mortgage Broker know that your offer has been accepted and they will arrange a sign up appointment.
-This is when they will discuss the best rates they have found that meet your requirements, and will ask for your go-ahead to submit a full mortgage application.
 The documentation required at this stage depends several factors.
-The list below are designed to give an idea of documentation but may not be a comprehensive list depending on your personal circumstances.
+The list below are designed to give an idea of documentation, but may not be a comprehensive list depending on your personal circumstances.

 Employed